 Recreate typical interactions with impatient or unhappy customers, so that associates get to practice de-escalation methodology, active listening, and decision-making while managing their emotions.

 Associates are transported from the store or the call center, to inside the home of the customer.
 They are able to experience the lives of their customers in VR, rather than simply read or watch videos about it, which helps them relate more sincerely and offer better assistance.

 We need to be able to immerse people in an experience with a customer before they can provide live customer service.Cleo Scott, Director of Global L&D, Verizon

 New Manager training

 Good managers often demonstrate a combination of good communication skills, adaptability, resilience, coaching, and empathy.
 For first time managers, VR soft skills training allows for practice in a safe space.
 At the end of the simulation, learners have an opportunity to watch and listen to themselves for self-evaluation, and to better assess their performance.

 Navigate difficult situations, tough conversations, restructuring, incorrect customer service practices, and team conflicts.
 Learn how to recognize and respond to situations in appropriate ways that diffuse problems and circumvent challenges.

 Simulate conversations based on generic or proprietary methodology.
 Learners are sitting across from a direct-report who is struggling to work effectively with a colleague and are guided through the feedback session and offered a playback of their conversations for self-evaluation.

 Sales requires preparation, product knowledge, and confidence.
 VR training provides mental repetitions to handle a variety of sales scenarios – listening for the right cues, how to talk about each product, and how to handle objections.
-For these kinds of selling skills, VR training offers realistic practice and the ability to make mistakes in a safe environment.
+For these kinds of selling skills, VR soft skills training offers realistic practice and the ability to make mistakes in a safe environment.